tc39/proposal-wavy-dot/README.md

   resolve(target, fulfilledHandler);
 };

-// Create a Promise for a target, whose handler queues
+// Create a Promise resolving to a target, whose handler queues
 // operations that are replayed when the executor fulfills it. const targetP = Promise.makeHandled(executor);

-// Create a Promise for a target, whose handler is
+// Create a Promise resolving to a target, whose handler is
 // unfulfilledHandler until the executor fulfills it. const targetP = Promise.makeHandled(executor, unfulfilledHandler);
 ```